OpenSPP/documentation/docs/glossary.rst

    Individualized action plan (IAP)
-       Also referred to as a service plan, :term:`family<family>` action plan, mutual responsibilities agreement, or personal progression plan, it is an agreement between a caseworker and :term:`beneficiary<beneficiary>` that typically includes a summary of the individual assessment including profiling results; goals and agreed steps toward the goals; :term:`benefits<benefits>` (if any); the list of :term:`services<services>` assigned or referred; required actions and commitments of both parties (the :term:`beneficiary<beneficiary>` and the caseworker); rules and procedures regarding sanctions for noncompliance with required actions; :term:`beneficiary<beneficiary>` rights and responsibilities; and :term:`information<information>` on :term:`grievance<grievance>` redress mechanism (GRM) procedures.
-During the enrollment onboarding phase, the IAP would be signed by both the :term:`beneficiary<beneficiary>` and the caseworker.
+       Also referred to as a service plan, :term:`family<family>` action plan, mutual responsibilities agreement, or personal progression plan, it is an agreement between a caseworker and :term:`beneficiary<beneficiary>` that typically includes a summary of the individual assessment including profiling results; goals and agreed steps toward the goals; :term:`benefits<benefits>` (if any); the list of :term:`services<services>` assigned or referred; required actions and commitments of both parties (the beneficiary and the caseworker); rules and procedures regarding sanctions for noncompliance with required actions; beneficiary rights and responsibilities; and :term:`information<information>` on :term:`grievance<grievance>` redress mechanism (GRM) procedures.
+During the enrollment onboarding phase, the IAP would be signed by both the beneficiary and the caseworker.

        | 🇫🇷 Plan d'action individualisé (PAI)
        | 🇪🇸 Plan de acción individualizado (PAI)